laetitia-teo/spatial-sim/README.md

 bash launch<index>.sh
 ```

 The results are stored in the `experimental_results` folder, under `expe<index>`.
 Inside the folder, one can find the log file, and a folder for each of the trained models, inside which there is a folder `data` for the train and test accuracies and a folder `models` where the weights for the different seeds of the models, at the end of training, are stored.
-The format is the one provided by pytorch.

 ### Discrimination